rvcagis/jkan/_datasets/rvca-fish-communities.md

 title: RVCA Fish Communities
 organization: RVCA
 notes: >-
   Last Update (mm-dd-yyyy): <strong>8-10-2020<br><br>Fish Communities</strong> is represented as a river or stream sampling point with associated metrics/species as an excel spreadsheet.
-The dataset includes RVCA-staff sampled sites and exists throughout all 6 RVCA subwatersheds.
-The results feed into RVCA's Watershed Monitoring Program, Fisheries Assessments and other aquatic monitoring activities including Fish Habitat Enhancement projects.
-The data is also shared with the Province to aid in Ontario Fisheries Management.
-Sampling methods vary and include Netting, Seining, Electrofishing.
-Data includes species names, number of individuals found, total weights etc. Please visit <a href="https://watersheds.rvca.ca">watersheds.rvca.ca</a> for further info.
+The dataset includes RVCA-staff sampled sites throughout all 6 subwatersheds.
+The results feed into RVCA's Watershed Monitoring Program, Fisheries Assessments and other activities including Fish Habitat Enhancement projects.
+The data is also shared with the Province to aid in Fisheries Management.
+Sampling methods include Netting, Seining and Electrofishing.
+Data includes species names, fish numbers, total weights etc. Please visit <a href="https://watersheds.rvca.ca">watersheds.rvca.ca</a> for further info.
 resources:
   - name: Fish Communities Shapefile